2022 Fife Council election: Aftermath

 On 19 May 2022, a Labour-minority council was backed by 41 votes to 34, with Liberal Democrat and Conservative councillors voting for it.
 Labour denied forming a coalition with either the Lib Dems or the Conservatives but said they would need the support of others in the council to provide an effective administration.
 A social media post put out by the local authority explaining how the three Unionist parties had voted together was later edited to remove any reference to different parties.
 SNP group leader, Councillor David Alexander, said that this outcome was "trampling on democracy" and said there was "no coherent defence for this gerrymandered motion" given that the SNP had won the most seats.
 Labour group leader Cllr David Ross was elected as council leader having previously been co-leader with Cllr Alexander prior to the election and Cllr Jim Leishman was re-elected as Provost.

 Cllr David Graham, councillor for the Buckhaven, Methil and Wemyss villages, was suspended by Labour in August 2023 after he was arrested and subsequently charged over allegations of child sex offences.
-He appeared in court in connection with the allegations in September 2023 and is listed as a Labour councillor by Fife Council.
+He appeared in court in connection with the allegations in September 2023.
+In August 2025, he was convicted and sentenced to 27 months in prison, making him ineligible to continue as a councillor.

 In June 2024, Burntisland, Kinghorn and Western Kirkcaldy Labour councillor Julie MacDougall resigned from the party in protest over the way the party had selected candidates for the 2024 United Kingdom general election which she said was "blocking good local people" from standing.
+In August 2025, she defected to Reform UK.

+Cllr Robin Lawson, Conservative councillor for St Andrews, resigned from the party in May 2025.
+He was reported to have joined Reform in a personal capacity and was listed as an independent councillor.

+Conservative councillor for Dunfermline North Gavin Ellis defected to Reform in September 2025.

+In March 2026, SNP councillor Stefan Hoggan resigned from the party for "personal reasons".
+He had been due to stand for the party in the Fife North East constituency at the 2026 Scottish Parliament election.
+It was later revealed that he had quit the party after a complaint had been made against him and a police investigation into alleged sexual offences subsequently began.

+Former Conservative group leader Kathleen Leslie, councillor for Burntisland, Kinghorn and Western Kirkcaldy, defected to Labour in July 2026 as she was "uncomfortable" with Conservative policies around migration and foreign policy and that Labour was a "better fit" for her.
+Later that month, Cowdenbeath councillor Darren Watt resigned from the Conservatives to become an independent.
+In August 2026, the Conservative group were reported to be in turmoil after Cllr James Leslie resigned from the party to sit as an independent.